 See The Nutcracker

 For many families, December wouldn’t feel like December without tickets to the famous ballet about Clara and her Nutcracker.
 Traditionalists will appreciate the professional elegance of Ballet Rincon’s production as it presents its annual Tchaikovsky’s The Nutcracker Ballet.
 The Moscow Ballet presents the Great Russian Nutcracker at the UA Centennial Hall.
 New and exclusive additions to this timeless classic include life-sized Matrushka Dolls and the Dove of Peace, 2 dancers creating one character with wings that span 20 feet.
+For a regional version, check out Tucson Regional Ballet’s A Southwest Nutcracker which brings the traditional story to Tucson in the 1800’s.

 Christmas Races for Kids